qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: polygon, line]
-  Polygon or line vector layer.
+  Polygon or line vector layer to densify.

 ``Vertices to add`` [number]
-  Number of vertices to add.
+  Number of vertices to add to each segment.

   Default: *1*